frantisekfery/scala-excercise/src/main/resources/theory/DistributedSystem.md

 ## API-driven Architecture
 This architecture involves designing and building your application based around APIs, which act as building blocks.
-Your APIs encapsulate the business logic and the underlying database transactions, and they expose this functionality to other apps that can utilize the APIs.
+Your APIs encapsulate the business logic and the underlying database transactions, and they expose this functionality to other apps that can use the APIs.
 Web applications, mobile applications, and other services can all use these APIs to access the functionality they provide.

 ## Event-driven architecture